Inauguration of Chester A. Arthur: Initial swearing-in

 Garfield's primary physician, Doctor Willard Bliss, did not believe in the nascent antiseptic procedures promoted by his contemporary Joseph Lister, and Garfield's gunshot wound became infected through Bliss's non-sterile attempts to retrieve the bullet.
 Two months after he was shot, Garfield died at approximately 10:35 p.m.
 ET on the evening of September 19, 1881.
 A reporter from The Sun arrived at Arthur's house just after midnight to inform him of Garfield's death.
 Arthur did not initially believe the report, and he told the reporter, "I hope—my God, I do hope it is a mistake."
-The initial report was shortly followed by a telegram from United States Attorney General Wayne MacVeagh and signed by three cabinet members.
-MacVeigh advised Arthur "to take the oath of office as president of the United States without delay" and asked him to come to Washington "on the earliest train tomorrow".
+The initial report was shortly followed by a telegram from United States Attorney General Wayne MacVeagh and signed by four other cabinet members.
+MacVeagh advised Arthur "to take the oath of office as president of the United States without delay" and asked him to come to Washington "on the earliest train tomorrow".
 He responded quickly to the telegram, saying, "your intelligence fills me with profound sorrow.
 Express to Mrs. Garfield my profound sympathy."
 When a reporter for The New York Times arrived at Arthur's home asking if the new president would make a statement, Aleck Powell turned him away, saying, "He is sitting alone in his room sobbing like a child ...
 I dare not disturb him".

 After collecting himself, Arthur dispatched two carriages to find a suitable judge to administer the oath of office.
-Elihu Root and Pierre C. Van Wyck returned just before 2 a.m. with New York Supreme Court justice John R. Brady, and fifteen minutes later, Stephen French and Daniel G. Rollins provided the services of Charles D. Donohue.
-His son Chester Alan Arthur II, meanwhile, was recalled to Arthur's home from his studies at Columbia University.
-Brady administered the presidential oath at 2:15 a.m. in the front parlor room of Arthur's brownstone at 123 Lexington Avenue, reading off of a scrap of paper on which the oath was handwritten.
+Elihu Root and Pierre C. Van Wyck returned just before 2 a.m. with New York Supreme Court justice John R. Brady.
+Arthur's son Chester Alan Arthur II, was called to Arthur's home from his studies at Columbia University.
+Brady administered the presidential oath at 2:15 a.m. in the front parlor of Arthur's brownstone at 123 Lexington Avenue, reading off of a scrap of paper on which the oath was handwritten.
+It was the first inauguration to take place in New York City since the first inauguration of George Washington in 1789.
 Several reporters gathered outside, while French had posted two police officers outside the property.
 After reciting the oath, Arthur retired to his library to speak with his friend John Reed, finally going to sleep at 5 a.m.

-Arthur had left himself with no immediate successor.
-His refusal to fill his vacant Senate seat after the March inauguration had prevented the election of a president pro tempore of the Senate, and with Congress in recess, there was no speaker of the House.
-Arthur, fearing that he would be assassinated en route to Washington, sent a letter to the White House with instructions to hold an immediate special session of the Senate to elect a president pro tempore and advance the line of succession.
-This letter was unneeded, as Arthur survived the travel, and three weeks later, he presided over the special session in which Thomas F. Bayard was named as president pro tempore of the Senate.
+Infighting among Republican senators had led to adjournment in May without the election of a president pro tempore of the Senate, and there would be no speaker of the House until the House reconvened in December.
+Fearing a loss of presidential succession if he died in an accident or was assassinated while en route to Washington, Arthur mailed a proclamation to the White House calling an immediate special session of the Senate so it could elect a president pro tempore.
+Upon arriving in Washington, Arthur destroyed the letter and three weeks Thomas F. Bayard was elected president pro tempore.